ServiceLayerNetworking/SLATE/slate-plugin/api.md

 `POST /proxyLoad`

 Request Headers:
-- `x-slate-clusterid`: The cluster/node ID that the request is being sent from.
+- `x-slate-region`: The cluster/node ID that the request is being sent from.
 This is given to the WASM plugin from an environment variable set in the Deployment.
 - `x-slate-servicename`: The name of the service that the request is being sent from.
 - `x-slate-podname`: The name of the pod that the request is being sent from.